DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 - The Archmage believes he has heard voices from potential intruders trying to break into Avernoth.
 Hopefully they get lost or the traps take care of them.
 - The Archmage has grown frustrated with his slipping control over his spacial magic.
 The designs of the rooms are beginning to be less stable.
 - He begins to question why he even decided to contribute to enhancing the Empire's military strength in the first place.
 He could have just been a normal guy.
 - The Archmage realizes there is a strong chance that someone could eventually find a way into Avernoth.
-If they were somehow able to recover his research, they could use it to use the spell to send someone to Avernoth.
+If they were somehow able to recover his research, they could use it to use the spell to get into Avernoth.
 -